Catosine/COMP551-Miniproject2/README.md

 # COMP551-Miniproject2
 This is a private project for COMP551 miniproject2.
-This README is written by markdown and you may find [an instruction about how to use markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)
+This README is written by markdown and you may find [an instruction about how to use markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).

+## Important Dates
+**Febuary 21, 2019** Due date of this project
+...

 ## Checklist Before Start
 1) Read [project information](https://www.cs.mcgill.ca/~wlh/comp551/files/miniproject2_spec.pdf).